adkap2/Stock_Analysis/README.md

 ## Proposition

-WallStreetBets users played a significnat role in the daily price value of GameStop stock during early 2021.
+[WallStreetBets](https://www.reddit.com/r/wallstreetbets/) users played a significant role in the daily price value of [GameStop](https://finance.yahoo.com/quote/GME/) stock during early 2021.
 WallStreetBets subreddit data will be compared with daily stock price data for 2021.
 Other "Hype" stocks will be included as well for reference.

 ## EDA

-I initially scraped reddit comment data using the PRAW API.
+I initially scraped reddit comment data using the [PRAW API](https://praw.readthedocs.io/en/latest/).
 Since this data had minimal structure, it was stored in a MongoDB.
 Although each post contained around 50k comments, it was difficult to get statistically significant data from these comments as many times it would be from a single user/bot spamming.
 Additionally, on the most interesting posts with 100k+ comments, PRAW API would block me from scraping completely as the request was too large.

-I ultimately decided to scrape subreddit posts using the PushShiftAPI.
+I ultimately decided to scrape subreddit posts using the [PushShiftAPI](https://pushshift.io).
 The post titles were more consistent with less concern for user/bot spamming as they were moderated more heavily.
 Here I scraped The entirety of posts from January 2020 - Present and placed them in a Postgres db.
 This consisted of 62k rows containing stock_id mentioned, date and post message.
 I sorted this data by date and stock_id mentioned to get a count of each stock id mentioned per day.
 I then crosslisted this with scraped stock data in another postgres table.
 Here I related number of daily mentions of stock to its daily price.

 To get this data into acceptable statistic and plotting format, I then took the daily change of mentions and stock price.
 Finally I normalized both values to be plotted together.